matthiasdemuzere/multitemporal-lcz-mapping/README.md

 **4. Plotting**

+Once EE has finished the processing, and the data is available in Google Drive, then copy all files to its default output location, e.g. `/home/demuzmp4/Nextcloud/data/wudapt/dynamic-lcz/CITY/output`

 For a quick assessment of the results, create the following plots:
 - TA frequencies per year, in a stacked barchart
 - Accuracy boxplots, one per year, in multipanel: (1 x len(years))